gbalaji94/ch_auto/README.md

 3. Loggers.
 4. Multi-browser support, fully test driven.
 5. Platform independent
-6. Docker with selenium 4
+6. Docker with selenium Grid 4
+7. Video session integration in the selenium grid dashboard.

 ### Result
 The second highly priced Samsung TV will be printed on the console as well as the same will be attached as a screenshot to the cucumber report